SudeepS97/sta371g/info-pages/data_cleaning.md

     ## 3  18         8          318 150   3436           11        No     US

-And now let’s try to get every row EXCEPT for row 2-4 (thus, removing the row from the dataset)
+And now let’s try to get every row EXCEPT for row 2-4 (thus, removing the row from the dataset).

 ``` r
 carsDropRow <- cars[-c(2:4),]